-Patterns A-C include even-ish overtones while patterns D-F are more odd-ish (note that the 1st overtone, the fundamental, is always present).
+Patterns A-C include even overtones while patterns D-F include odd overtones (note that the 1st overtone, the fundamental, is always implied unless turned off in the Prime Slot tab of the Corner Matrix).
 Some overtones are present with positive and other with negative amplitudes, making it possible to subtract overtones when blending two patterns together.

-The blend of overtone patterns C and D produces a sawtooth waveform.
+The blend of patterns C and D produces a sawtooth waveform.